ShinigamiBoss/vscode-amx-netlinx/README.md

 This is a language package for programming AMX Netlinx control systems.
 It has syntax highlighting, a code beautifier, snippets for a lot of Netlinx functions and code blocks, build tasks to compile your code, and shortcuts for the AMX programming help file, Netlinx Diagnostics, and the File Transfer utility.
 After installing the extension, please open your VSCode Settings (CTRL-Comma) and search for Netlinx and verify/update the locations in there.

+## Note
+This is a fork from the project of sentry07 https://github.com/sentry07/vscode-amx-netlinx that i made for extend the project with support for netlinx configuration file

 ## Use CTRL+SHIFT+B to compile your Netlinx code

 ## New in this release (0.7.0)